thecomeonman/HouseLeadsAutomation/README.md

 The scripts are written in the open source language, R. You need to:
 1. Install R from https://cran.r-project.org/
 2. Install RStudio from https://www.rstudio.com/
 3. I've built this using libraries that others have contributed to R and you need to install those libraries too.
-The first time ever that you open RStudio, you need to have access to the internet and run this command - `install.packages('googlesheets','data.table','dplyr','rjson','httpuv')`.
+The first time ever that you open RStudio, you need to have access to the internet and run this command - `install.packages(c('googlesheets','data.table','dplyr','rjson','httpuv'))`.

 ## Running
 1. You need to download this repository to your computer.
 There is a .zip option.